-This unit introduces students to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
-Students use a variety of tools and techniques to analyse movement skills and apply biomechanical and skill acquisition principles to improve and refine movement in physical activity, sport and exercise.
-They use practical activities to demonstrate how correct application of these principles can lead to improved performance in physical activity and sport.
-Students investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
-In particular, they investigate the characteristics of each system and the interplay of the systems during physical activity.
+This unit introduces students to principles used to analyse human movement from a biophysical perspective.
+Students use a variety of tools and coaching techniques to analyse movement skills and apply biomechanical and skill-acquisition principles to improve and refine movement in physical activity, sport and exercise.
+They use practical activities to demonstrate how correctly applying these principles can lead to improved performance outcomes.

+Students consider the cardiovascular, respiratory and muscular systems and the roles of each in supplying oxygen and energy to the working muscles.
+They investigate the characteristics and interplay of the 3 energy systems for performance during physical activity, sport and exercise.
 Students explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.

+- Coursework

 - School Assessed Coursework (SACs)

-- Short answer test
+- Touchdown Tests

 - Laboratory report

 - Extended written responses